Open Source · MIT Licensed

 for AI agents.

-Xians Agent Control Plane (ACP) runs the layer around your agents: tenants, prompts, conversations, webhooks, human tasks, schedules, logs, and metrics.
-You bring the agents.
-ACP runs everything else.
+Xians ACP handles what surrounds your agents: multi-tenant access, conversations, webhooks, prompts, human tasks, scheduling, logs, and metrics.
+You build the agents.
+ACP runs the rest.

 Who uses it

-ACP doesn't care whether you sell agents or run them in-house.
-The control plane is the same either way.
+Whether you ship agents to customers or run them internally, the control plane works the same way.

 ISVs · Product vendors